intuition-dev/mbMobile/B-M/docs/phonegap.md

 2. Make sure your ROOT in dat.yaml points to the url.
 Also make sure you bring patience, PhoneGap takes a bit of time to get going the first time you learn it - like anything new.

-2. Create and account on Kobiton.com, or similar mobile device emulator service in the cloud.

 4. For Andorid, or Windows, skip this step.
 To add the app to the iOS/Apple appstore, create a Apple Developer Program account with Apple. (this will set you back ~USD99).
 This can be an account that you share with your team.
 You will also need a machine that runs OSX, but it can be in the cloud.
 A few places offer OSX hosting, e.g.: http://macstadium.com .